GiovanniGiacometti/strava-marimo-analyzer/README.md

 - **Distance Distribution**: an aggregated histogram that shows how the distances of the selected activities are distributed.

-- **Speed Distribution**: n aggregated histogram that displays the distribution of speeds across the selected activities.
+- **Speed Distribution**: an aggregated histogram that displays the distribution of speeds across the selected activities.

 I invite you to explore the dashboard [here](https://giovannigiacometti.it/strava-marimo-analyzer/) to see these visualizations in action!